ethereum/devp2p/rlpx.md

 capabilities they share (including versions) and are able to form consensus over the composition of message ID space.

-Message IDs are assumed to be compact from ID 0x10 onwards (0x00-0x10 is reserved for the "p2p" capability) and given to each shared (equal-version, equal name) capability in alphabetic order.
+Message IDs are assumed to be compact from ID 0x11 onwards (0x00-0x10 is reserved for the "p2p" capability) and given to each shared (equal-version, equal-name) capability in alphabetic order.
+Capability names are case-sensitive.
 Capabilities which are not shared are ignored.
 If multiple versions are shared of the same (equal name) capability, the numerically highest wins, others are ignored.

 ## "p2p" Capability